 If you qualify for IIDB the amount you will be paid will depend on the extent of your disability and your age.

-Full details of eligibility, how to claim and how much IIDB you will receive are available at GOV.UK.
+Full details including eligibility, how to claim and how much IIDB you will receive are available at GOV.UK.

 You can apply for IIDB by calling your nearest Industrial Injuries Benefit Centre.
 The contact details for the Centres are set out at this link.

-You can also download a form to fill in.
-However, there are different claim forms depending on whether your disability was caused by an accident or an industrial disease.
+Alternatively you can download a form to print, complete and submit.
+There are different claim forms depending on whether your disability was caused by an accident or an industrial disease.
+These are availabe, with notes on their completion, at GOV.UK.

 Industrial Injuries Disablement Benefit counts towards the Benefit Cap.
 Your Housing Benefit may go down to make sure that the total amount of benefit you get isn’t more than the cap level.